 Your virtual machine must remain publicly accessible on either port 80 or port 443 for certificates to be automatically renewed.

 Create a public DNS record that resolves to the servers public IP address.

-Add, or modify if already present, the following settings in the application configuration file:
+Add the following settings in the application configuration file:

 Let's Encrypt is now enabled and signed certificates will automatically be issued and renewed for free.